Pakistan investigating Shell contractor's tanker blast that killed 209

 3 Min Read

-ISLAMABAD (Reuters) - Pakistan's oil and gas regulator expects the first report this week on a road tanker explosion, involving a Shell Pakistan contractor, that killed 209 people, a spokesman for the regulatory authority said on Tuesday.
+ISLAMABAD, July 4 (Reuters) - Pakistan's oil and gas regulator expects the first report this week in an investigation into a tanker explosion involving a Shell Pakistan contractor that killed 209 people, a spokesman for the regulatory authority said on Tuesday.

-The June 25 explosion took place after the oil tanker went off road to avoid a collision outside the eastern city of Bahawalpur.
+The June 25 explosion took place after the oil tanker went off road to avoid a collision on a road outside the eastern city of Bahawalpur.

 A large crowd of people gathered around the truck and many began collecting fuel in containers when the tanker exploded in a huge fireball.

-"We are actively pursuing the issue and expect our third party investigators to issue a report by Thursday and we will then begin proceedings according to our rules and regulations," a spokesman for the Oil and Gas Regulatory Authority (OGRA), Imran Ghaznavi, said.
+"We are actively pursuing the issue and expect our third party investigators to issue a report by Thursday and we will then begin proceedings according to our rules and regulations," a spokesman for the Oil and Gas Regulatory Authority (OGRA), Imran Ghaznavi, told Reuters.

-Ghaznavi said the tanker was operated by a contractor hired by Shell Pakistan to transport gasoline from the southern port city of Karachi to the eastern city of Multan in Punjab province.
-Officials had earlier said the truck was travelling to Punjab provincial capital Lahore.
+Ghaznavi said the tanker was operated by a contractor hired by Shell Pakistan to transport gasoline from the southern port city of Karachi to the city of Lahore, the capital of Punjab province.

 Shell Pakistan Ltd, a subsidiary of energy giant Royal Dutch Shell, issued a statement shortly after the accident saying it would cooperate fully with all investigations.